navis-org/pymaid/docs/source/intro.rst

 Indexing CatmaidNeuronLists
 +++++++++++++++++++++++++++

-:class:`~pymaid.core.CatmaidNeuron` is much like pandas DataFrames in that it allows some fancing indexing
+:class:`~pymaid.CatmaidNeuron` is much like pandas DataFrames in that it allows some fancing indexing

 >>> # Initialize with just a Skeleton ID
 >>> nl = pymaid.CatmaidNeuronList( [ 123456, 45677 ] )